-At the inception of an arrangement that includes milestone payments, the Company evaluates whether each milestone is substantive and at risk to both parties on the basis of the contingent nature of the milestone.
-This evaluation includes an assessment of whether:
+At the inception of an arrangement that includes milestone payments, the Company evaluated whether each milestone was substantive and at risk to both parties on the basis of the contingent nature of the milestone.
+This evaluation included an assessment of whether:

-- the consideration is commensurate with either the Company's performance to achieve the milestone or the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the Company's performance to achieve the milestone; - · the consideration relates solely to past performance; and - · the consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
+- the consideration was commensurate with either the Company's performance to achieve the milestone or the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the Company's performance to achieve the milestone; - · the consideration related solely to past performance; and - · the consideration was reasonable relative to all of the deliverables and payment terms within the arrangement.

-The Company evaluates factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the respective milestone and the level of effort and investment required to achieve the respective milestone in making this assessment.
-There is considerable judgment involved in determining whether a milestone satisfies all of the criteria required to conclude that a milestone is substantive.
-Milestones that are not considered substantive are accounted for as license payments and recognized over the remaining period of performance from the date of achievement of the milestone.
-Milestones that are considered substantive will be recognized in their entirety upon successful accomplishment of the milestone with a cumulative catch up adjustments, assuming all other revenue recognition criteria are met.
+The Company evaluated factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the respective milestone and the level of effort and investment required to achieve the respective milestone in making this assessment.
+There was considerable judgment involved in determining whether a milestone satisfied all of the criteria required to conclude that a milestone was substantive.
+Milestones that were not considered substantive were accounted for as license payments and recognized over the remaining period of performance from the date of achievement of the milestone.
+Milestones that were considered substantive was recognized in their entirety upon successful accomplishment of the milestone with a cumulative catch up adjustments, assuming all other revenue recognition criteria were met.